 “What’s this little boy’s story?”
-I asked.
+I ask.

 “Which child made this one?”
-I asked.
+I ask.

-I was at odds with this new information as I truly felt the orphanage I visited was doing ‘the right thing’.
+I am at odds with this new information as I truly felt the orphanage I visited was doing ‘the right thing’.
 The thought that I was conned and the children possibly exploited, was my sending my moral compass into a spin.
 My experience still seemed innocent enough, but when I read this information, it seemed to tick enough of the boxes to raise my suspicion.
 Yes, some of the children did have parents, the kids were very cute, they did perform a shadow puppet play for us and yes, they were making artwork to sell.

 “Sery Rathana was orphaned at the age of nine when both his parents were shot down by the Khmer Rouge.
 He sold cans and sand from the river, and cut wood so his three brothers could attend school.
 Rathana later had the opportunity to learn the craft of leather carving and became so talented that he became a trainer.
 With his own savings, Rathana opened the Little Angels Orphanage in 2002.
 The shelter educates and trains 50 orphans and 30 children from impoverished families the leather carving art.
 Families approach Rathana for assistance and he interviews them to see if the child qualifies to be part of his program because there is room for 80 children.
 The “angels,” aged from toddlers to mid twenties, have a structured life like any other child.
 After they shower and eat breakfast, the older children attend school at the premises.
 The students are on a rotating schedule so approximately half the children are learning to leather carve whilst the others are in school.
 The students receive 20% of the proceeds from the sale of their art and as a result, some choose to go to private schools.
-When the children return from class, they can play sports, work on one of the five computers that Rathana saved up for, have free time, or do their homework.
+When the children return from class, they can play sports, work on one of the five computers that Rathana saved up for, have free time or do their homework.
 English classes are also held by a former “angel” who is now a university graduate.
-A proud Rathana explains, “one student has just finished his first year of university and another four are expected to start in the new school year.”
+A proud Sery explains, “one student has just finished his first year of university and another four are expected to start in the new school year.”
 150 students from neighbouring villages also receive and education at the orphanage.
-Rathana, who receives little aid, relies on tourists to support his orphanage, and 45 per cent of the profits from the sold art are used to buy supplies, sourced from a local fresh cowhide supplier, to make more art.”
+Sery, who receives little aid, relies on tourists to support his orphanage, and 45 per cent of the profits from the sold art are used to buy supplies, sourced from a local fresh cowhide supplier, to make more art.”

 I also found this video on Little Angel’s Orphanage at vimeo.com.
-While this news report might leave you with some warm and fuzzy feelings and helped make your mind up that Sury is definitely genuine, it still doesn’t disguise the fact the children are being institutionalised in these places and that community based help is the better option.
+While this news report might leave you with some warm and fuzzy feelings and helped make your mind up that Sery is definitely genuine, it still doesn’t disguise the fact the children are being institutionalised in these places and that community based help is the better option.